toumorokoshi/ytlaces/README.md

 This seemed to be fixed by symlinking `ytlaces` into the `/usr/share/puppet/modules` directory, or by fixing the name of the class in `./metadata.json` to `ytlaces` instead of `yt-laces`.

 I verified the puppet module was successfully installed with `puppet modules list` as root (since you need to root to run this file).

+## FAQ and Design Discussion

+### Rolling my own installer

+Previously, this config was mainly based on puppet.
+Puppet does provide a facility for flexible, inheretible configuration units, which was really helpful when I was running Arch, OSX, and Debian-based machines simultaneously.

+However over time for one reason or another I converged on Ubuntu, and no longer had the need for complex configuration.
+In addition, I couldn't express some simpler concepts, like downloading files from random locations on the internet without updating every single time, without the use of shell scripts.
+Once things became as generally simple as installing packages from various places and installing dotfiles (generally in $HOME/.config), it just became easier to half-code/half-generate a hand rolled configuration installer.

+### Why put binaries in $HOME instead of in /usr?

+I like to put my binaries in $HOME, because:

+- No need to run as root to reinstall the files.